The County Foundation Fund

 - A description of another project of this scale that you have completed successfully, if applicable.

-Deliver the original and five additional copies of the application in person or by mail, to be received by the posted deadline to:
+Deliver an original in person or by mail, to be received by the posted deadline to:

 Where we desire additional information or clarification on your application, we may request a site visit or have follow up questions which will be a part of the evaluation.